RockefellerArchiveCenter/fluxx_exporter/README.md

 ## Importing Tables and Fields

 The recommended approach to creating tables and fields is to use the built-in management command and the Fluxx Glossary Report CSV.
 The Fluxx Glossary Report CSV file can be downloaded from the Live Reports tab in Fluxx.
-Place the csv file in app's root folder, and run the management command from the project root:
+Run the management command from the project root:
 ```bash
 python manage.py import_csv {/path/to/file.csv}
 ```